 Left: LOC | Right: Lynn Light Heller

-Of course, to a certain extant, the same is true of any battlefield.
+Of course, to a certain extent, the same is true of any battlefield.
 But a host of factors — its incredible loss of life, physical location close to eastern population centers, early preservation efforts, prestigious cemetery dedication and more — have rendered Gettysburg the most famous and well-documented of all Civil War actions.
 Veterans and historians have made great use of this remarkable body of evidence for 152 years and counting, providing insights that can be applied to other battles.
 The process of combat, death, burial and aftermath that occurred at Gettysburg was mirrored in other communities.

 Even with these unparalleled resources, limits to potential discoveries remain.
 Consider the information both contained in, and lacking from, a typical postwar letter — this one from New Jersey artillery lieutenant Augustine Parsons — describing the action on July 3, 1863: